boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 console.log(sum);
 ```

-Obviously, for the examples so far, this makes no difference (sum and product are communative), but there are cases wehre it would.
+Obviously, for the examples so far, this makes no difference (sum and product are commutative), but there are cases where it would.

 Consider the following: